Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-11-02-Finding_Function_in_Form_Compositional_Character_Models_for_Open_Vocabulary_Word_Representation.md

 ---

-This is a brief summary of paper for me to study and organize it, [Finding Function in Form: Compositional Character Models for Open Vocabulary Word Representation.
-Ling et al. EMNLP 2015](https://www.aclweb.org/anthology/D15-1176/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Finding Function in Form: Compositional Character Models for Open Vocabulary Word Representation (Ling et al., EMNLP 2015)](https://www.aclweb.org/anthology/D15-1176/) I read and studied.
 {% include MathJax.html %}

 This paper proposed the method to use character embedding instead of word look up table, which cannot generate representations for previously unseen words.